tpat7187/tinychad/README.md

   - recreate important deep learning architectures using tinychad (LSTM, RESNET, Transformer)

 TODO:
-  - broadcasting rules for going backwards on unary ops (SUM, RESHAPE, MAX)
+  - write actual unit tests for all forward and backward ops
-    * need to do broadcasting when scaling dimensions (example: (128,) to (128,10))
+  - computation graph
-  - plot computation graph
+  - how does SUM, RESHAPE, MAX work for ndarrays?
-  - MNIST
+  - MNIST (write an optimizer)

 things to read: